Some links in this post may be affiliate links

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

-Feed Ficus deltoidea every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
+Feed your Ficus deltoidea every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
+Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.

-Repot Mistletoe Fig at the beginning of the growing season only when it has become root-bound.
+Repot your Ficus Mistletoe Fig at the beginning of the growing season only when it has become root-bound.
 Repotting every 1-2 years is adequate for this plant.
+Avoid frequent repotting as it grows best when pot-bound.

+Repot only when it has outgrown its current pot, that is, when the roots begin to grow through the drainage holes.
 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it can result in leaf drop and root-rot.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer available on Amazon.

-Pruning Mistletoe Fig is easy.
+Pruning Mistletoe Fig Plant is easy.
 Remove dead and yellow leaves to maintain the plant neat and tidy as well as reduce pests and diseases infestation.

-When the Ficus deltoidea has reached maximum height or it has become leggy, cutback the branches with a sharp, clean pair of pruning scissors to rejuvenate growth and also encourage a bushy, compact growth.
+When the plant has reached maximum height or it has become leggy, cutback the branches with a sharp, clean pair of pruning scissors to rejuvenate growth and also encourage a bushy, compact growth.
+You may use the foliage emanating from the pruning to propagate new plants.

 Air layering involves notching the stem of a healthy Mistletoe Fig and coating the notch with a rooting hormone for faster establishment.